SumoLogic/sumologic-documentation/docs/cse/administration/create-custom-threat-intel-source.md

 When CSE encounters an indicator from your threat source in an incoming Record it adds relevant information to the Record.
-Because threat intel information is persisted within Records, you can reference it downstream in both rules and search.The built-in rules that come with CSE automatically create a Signal for Records that have been enriched in this way.
+Because threat intel information is persisted within Records, you can reference it downstream in both rules and search.
+The built-in rules that come with CSE automatically create a Signal for Records that have been enriched in this way.